How & why to avoid a crowded greenhouse

-Overcrowding in a greenhouse — or even in a planting bed — is a sure-fire way to invite pest and disease problems.
-And, if you’re like me and unwilling to spray pesticides and fungicides, then keeping your greenhouse clean and well-ventilated, and being sure plant crowding is minimal is ideal.
+Crowded greenhouses are mixed blessings!
+In fact, overcrowding a greenhouse — or even in a planting bed — is a sure-fire way to invite pest and disease problems.
+But it can also be highly productive and desirable.
+However, if you’re like me and unwilling to spray pesticides and fungicides, then keeping your greenhouse clean and free of unwanted yuck may be difficult.

-So, perhaps I really should have titled this post: “Oh, here go hell come.”
+I think of this when my greenhouse starts getting impassible: “Oh, here go hell come.”
 (Calvin Tran).